 "IT TOUCHES US ALL"

-According to the Jed Foundation developed at Duke University, suicide is the second leading cause of death among college students.
-The University of Oregon’s Suicide Prevention Task Force is working to eliminate this statistic from the UO campus by increasing awareness of the issue and educating students of the many mental health services available here to help.
-A Suicide Report Form can be found here.
-Visit http://www.ulifeline.com to browse The Jed Foundation’s mental health library, take a self-evaluation and learn more about suicide prevention.
+According to the Jed Foundation, suicide is the second leading cause of death among college students.
+A recent survey of UO students found that about one out of four had seriously contemplated suicide as some point in their lives.
+The University of Oregon’s Suicide Prevention Team is working to reduce the risk of suicide at UO by increasing awareness of the issue and educating students of the many mental health services available to help.

 The Truth About Suicide...